Upcoming Symposium | Past Events | Student Involvement

 Upcoming Symposium

-On Friday, November 10, 2023, the 9th Annual Texas Symposium on Women, Peace, and Security, sponsored by the Program on Women, Peace, and Security at the Bush School of Government and Public Service, Texas A&M University, will take place in the Annenberg Presidential Conference Center from 9:30 AM – 4 PM.
-The theme of the 2023 event will be “Emerging Insights on Women, Peace, and Security from the Asia-Pacific.”
+On Friday, November 15, 2024, the 10th Annual Texas Symposium on Women, Peace, and Security, sponsored by the Program on Women, Peace, and Security at the Bush School of Government and Public Service, Texas A&M University, will take place in the Annenberg Presidential Conference Center from 9:00 AM – 4 PM.
+The theme of the 2024 event will be “National Security and Homeland Security: The Contribution of Women, Peace, and Security.”
 All students, faculty, and members of the general public are welcome to attend.
-To register for the symposium, please fill out this link.
+Register for the symposium here.

 Attendees with any valid Texas A&M parking pass should park in Fan Field across from the Robert H. And Judy Ley Allen Building.
 Attendees without a university parking pass can find free parking available in Lot 41 by the George H.W.
 Bush Presidential Library and Museum.